As a home gets larger, I was wondering how to estimate construction cost beyond a standard square foot estimate.

 That’s why a cost estimate based on “cost to build per square foot” is at the very best, a very rough estimate.

-That’s why the Cost to Build Calculator has 6 different “Quality Classes” for 10 major categories.
+That’s why the Estimating Software has 6 different “Quality Classes” for 10 major categories.

 But as I always say, until you get actual bids and estimates from contractors and suppliers, or General Contractor’s if you are using one, your best efforts at estimating will remain “approximate” estimates.